delawaremathguy/ShoppingList/README.md

 Swiping an item (from trailing to leading) in either the shopping list or the already-purchased list moves it to the other list.
 This exposes an issue in SwiftUI: the swipe UI calls the motion a "Delete," and the view modifier is .onDelete, but nothing is being deleted in this case.
 Tapping on any item in either list lets you edit it for name, quantity, assign/edit the store location in which it is found, or even delete the item.
 Long pressing on an item gives you a contextMenu to let you move items between lists, and also to toggle between the item being available and not available.

-* A reminder:  to truly delete a ShoppingItem from the database, go to its Modify View and tap the Delete button. (same for deleting Locations below ...)  ~~However, there is a latent bug I'm still trying to work out, although I have put together a work-around for it in the code so that I don't think you'll see its effect.~~
+* A reminder:  to truly delete a ShoppingItem from the database, go to its Modify View and tap the Delete button. (same for deleting Locations below ...)  ~~However, there is a latent bug I'm still trying to work out, perhaps because of my misunderstanding of a SwiftUI internal, although I have put together a work-around for it in the code so that I don't think you'll see its effect.~~
 *  At some point, you will also be able to Delete an item from the contextMenu, but the attempted placement of a third button in the contextMenu is not showing and the layout system goes nuts ... some comments on SO seem to suggest this is a bug.
 * I haven't seen anything yet from WWDC about handling general swiping actions.